-- Before beginning any component replacement, be certain the unit is unplugged and thoroughly cooled down. - Remove the back panel of the unit, using a 5/16" wrench. - Locate the igniter on the left side of the feeder assembly (as viewed from the rear of the unit). - Disconnect the power leads to the igniter. - Loosen the 5/16" square head set screw from the igniter tube and remove the old igniter cartridge (your unit may have Allen set screw which needs a 1/8" Allen wrench). - Install the new igniter in the igniter tube, being sure the igniter is flush with the back of the housing. - Retighten the set screw and remember to reconnect the power leads. - Reinstall the rear panel. - See youtube.com/heatredefined for a service video that shows how to replace the igniter.
+- Before beginning any component replacement, be certain the unit is unplugged and thoroughly cooled down. - Remove the rear panel of the unit, using a $\frac{5}{16}$ " wrench. - Locate the igniter as shown in the diagram below. - Disconnect the igniter wiring from the control board and use a $^5/{16}$ " wrench to remove the two igniter retaining screws that fasten the assembly to the stove.
+Remove the assembly from the stove. - Loosen the Allen set screw (1/8" Allen wrench) from the igniter tube and remove the old igniter cartridge. - Install the new igniter in the igniter tube, retighten the set screw and reinstall the assembly into the stove (remember to reconnect the wiring). - Reinstall the rear panel.